szstonelee/gointernal/readme.md

 heator has interface coolor, type = main.someThing, val = {stone}
 ```

-## Analize
+## My Opinion

-### Interface has two references internal
+### Interface composed of two references internal

 Under hood, each reference is one word size in memory.

-You can imagine it as something similiar to Java reference or C++ pointer.
+You can imagine reference similiar to Java reference or C++ pointer.

-The first reference is the dynamic itable which is built at runtime.
+The first reference is the dynamic itable which is built dynamiclly, i.e. in runtime.

+You can imagine itable similiar to Java Interface or C++ vtable, but Java and C++ implement it staticlly in compile time.

-Itable always build for first time then cache.
+Itable is built first time with usage, i.e. the assignment to the interface variable, then be cached.

 The complexity is O(m+n), m == the number of concrete struct methods, n == the number of interface methods.